With a picturesque hilly terrain and bohemian spirit, Echo Park continuously ranks among the top ten neighborhoods in Los Angeles.

-The million dollar views of Downtown makes this neighborhood a prime spot for development.
-Towards the end of the 19th century construction of CA bungalows and Spanish style homes were plentiful.
-Legendary modernist architects noticed the opportunity for development here too and designed some of the best mid century modern homes to be erected on the Eastside.
+The million-dollar views of Downtown make this neighborhood a prime spot for development.
+Towards the end of the 19th century, the construction of CA bungalows and Spanish-style homes was plentiful.
+Legendary modernist architects noticed the opportunity for development here, too, and designed some of the best mid-century modern houses to be erected on the Eastside.

 The Jules Salkin residence, designed by legendary architect John Lautner, incited a bidding war when it hit the market in 2014.

 In addition to the high ceilings, clerestory windows, concrete floors, large sliding glass doors repeating throughout the house, and the near-perfect redwood Lautner loved so much, the home is sited on a large lot that provides a retreat-like setting.

 Paying well over 1 million dollars for this fixer, fashion designer Trina Turk and photographer husband Jonathan Skow won the bidding war.

 They hired local architect Barbara Bestor to help bring this Lautner back to life.

 Designed by my all-time favorite modernist architect, Raphael Soriano, the Ross House is a prime example of modern architecture.